 It is estimated that over 15% of American adults age 18 years or older have some trouble hearing.
-According to the National Institute on Deafness and other Communication Disorders, 1 out of 10 adults over the age of 50 have some sort of hearing loss.
+According to the National Institute on Deafness and other Communication Disorders, 1 out of 10 adults over the age of 50 have some sort of hearing loss (see common forms of hearing loss).
 Although hearing loss is becoming more common, there are several misunderstandings about hearing loss.
 Here are six common myths about hearing loss.

 - “There’s nothing you can do about hearing loss.”

 False.
 There is no way to reverse permanent damage to the inner ear, but there are options available to improve your hearing impairment such as hearing aids and cochlear implants.